msp-strath/cs208-logic/pages/properties-of-programs.md

    1. If the input is an array of numbers, the output is an array of the same numbers, but in sorted order.
    2. If the input is a Java program, the output is Java bytecode that correctly implements the same behaviour as the original program.
    3. If the input is a map and a start and end point, the output is the route from the start to the end point that is “the best”.
-   3. If the input is a description of the obstacles currently visible on the road, the output is instructions to the car's steering, brakes and acceleration that avoids them in the safest way possible.
+   4. If the input is a description of the obstacles currently visible on the road, the output is instructions to the car's steering, brakes and acceleration that avoids them in the safest way possible.

    As you can see from these examples, when we get to specifying interesting programs, the specifications get very vague and difficult to write down.
 Nevertheless, it is possible for some small critical parts of programs to give precise specifications, such as “this method actually sorts arrays”.
 It is also possible to give specifications about the *absence* of certain kinds of errors:

-   1. If the input is not `null`, then this program never throws a `NullPointerExecption`.
+   1. If the input is not `null`, then this program never throws a `NullPointerException`.

    In general we call the input/output constraints a “specification”.
 The program `prog` satisfies a specification if whenever `P` is true for the input, then `Q` is true for any output of the program: